pwindle/x-spaces-volume-control/README.md

 ```

 Three vectors of the same mark — the Mathematical Double-Struck Capital X
-(**𝕏**, U+1D54F) with sound waves — all cut from the same real glyph data by
-`tools/glyph-to-svg.py`, and byte-identical apart from the fill colour, so the
+(**𝕏**, U+1D54F) with sound waves — byte-identical apart from the fill colour, so
-shape cannot drift between them:
+the shape cannot drift between them:

 | File | Colour | Used for |
 | --- | --- | --- |